MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/join-datasets.md

     ![Upload the mapping file](./images/jd-wpa-upload.png)

-2. The mapping file is augmented with an auto-generated **SEQN** value that is stored securely in the template.
-This file is only used in creating joined datasets.
-It cannot be downloaded, accessed, or decrypted within the template.
+2. The mapping file is stored securely in the template.
+This file is only used in creating joined datasets, which cannot be downloaded, accessed, or decrypted within the template.
+The mapping file is augmented with an auto-generated sequence (**SEQN**) value that is included in the final output.

     ![Create a mapping file](./images/jd-map-file.png)